 Outdoor entertaining

 You may want to add an outdoor space to your property, like a patio or porch.
-So consider the cost of adding that to your property and the regular maintenance that goes with it.
+Consider the cost of adding that space and the regular maintenance that goes with it.

 Also, consider outdoor furniture costs or the price of purchasing and maintaining a grill.